 We acknowledge that educating our staff is fundamental to ensuring potential human rights and modern slavery risks are identified and managed.
 BNY Mellon’s current on-boarding and refresher training for staff includes BNY Mellon’s “Doing What’s Right” principle.
 Our employees are required to certify that they have read and understood all of the provisions of our Code of Conduct, including “Doing What’s Right”.
 At BNY Mellon, “Doing What’s Right” means, among other things, that the following are expected and valued:

-Following BNY Mellon’s review of its actions this financial year to prevent slavery and human trafficking from occurring in our business or supply chains, we intend on taking the following further steps to mitigate the risks:
+Following BNY Mellon’s review and initial statement in 2017, the following actions have been completed to prevent slavery and human trafficking from occurring in our business or supply chains:

 Name: Samuel C. Scott, III